The Truth About Dry Bags...

 SealLine Baja Dry Bags are extremely durable bags, lasting in a commercial setting 10+ years.
 I am still using a 5L and 20L dry bag I was given on my 15th birthday!
 In my sea kayaking kit I commonly use 2x 5L dry bags, 1x 10L and 1x20L bags.

-As with the lightweight dry bags, this much heavier weight bag relies on folding over the opening and clipping it closed so it is not a perfect seal.
+As with the lightweight dry bags, this much heavier weight bag relies on folding over the opening and clipping it closed so it is not a perfect seal if the bag is immersed.

 Sea to Summit Lightweight Dry Sack